 BMI Ranges (BMI Chart)

 Quick and useful, the BMI calculation chart is a resource which can be found in most doctors’ offices.
-You can cross-reference your weight and height to find your BMI in seconds.
+You can cross-reference your weight in kilograms and height in metres to find your BMI in seconds.
 BMI increases on a sliding scale as kg weight moves along the x axis.
+The different coloured bands on the chart indicate healthy and unhealthy weight ranges.

 Whilst people have always instinctively judged their health and attractiveness by the shape and thickness of their bodies, graphing entire populations is a relatively recent phenomenon.
 In the mid-nineteenth century the concept of “social physics” began applying formulas to body height and weight to classify people.